fujimura/hi/README.md

 ## Motivation

-I'm tired to organize directory structure of every new Haskell project which comes with some test.
+I'm tired to organize directory structure of every new Haskell project which has some test.
 This library is heavily inspired by [grunt-init](https://github.com/gruntjs/grunt-init).

 ## Contributing